DNNCommunity/DNNDocs/content/tutorials/server/smtp-servers/set-up-oauth-microsoft-365/index.md

 ---
 uid: set-up-oauth-microsoft-365
 locale: en
-title: How to implement OAUTH using DNN and Microsoft 365
+title: How to implement SMTP using OAuth with Microsoft 365
 dnnversion: 09.02.00
 previous-topic: smtp-servers
 next-topic: smtp-servers
 ---

-# How to implement OAUTH using DNN and Microsoft 365
+# How to implement SMTP using OAuth with Microsoft 365

 ## Introduction
-This page describes the necessary steps to make SMTP work using OAUTH with Microsoft 365.
+This page describes the necessary steps to make SMTP work using OAuth with Microsoft 365.

 ## Setup steps
 1. Check some settings in DNN